sarahciston/codingcare/posts/guide.md

 I include myself in this!
 Through conversations about what we're making and imagining, I try to model my own artistic research practice that prioritizes comfort with uncertainty and multiple approaches.
 I focus on dialog exchange rather than prescriptive lectures, and fully integrate critical and creative approaches, until it does not feel like 'teaching' but sharing and connecting.
 There are many structures designed to keep us from learning from each other in these ways, including our own resistance.
 But it is worthwhile if you are willing.

+>"A lot of the the values that I was trying to hold on to would be a lot harder for me to hold on to without Code Collective.
+It's almost like an opportunity cost, like if Code Collective wasn't there, I would be working for Palantine or something right now, I'd be using this mind towards — I wouldn't even call it destruction but I would have lost a lot. [...]
+A huge amount of empathy or a criticality has remained.
+That's that's what I'm taking with me and that's what I will keep, and I hope to replicate it in some form."
+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab

 ### Adjust for what's needed

 What are the basics people need to get in the door and be comfortable there?
 Hold meetings at times people can show up.
 Are you including community members who have multiple jobs, at odd hours?
 Children they need to bring along?
 Consider how you can account for what your community needs (and what your potential community might need!).
 Feminist.AI, a collective in Los Angeles, provides a great model for this by scheduling their meetups during a mix of days, evenings, and weekends, and providing childcare — which had not been commonly available for tech events when they started [@FeministAI].
 If something like this sounds unatainable, think about how you might provide access through mutual aid partnerships, or how you can rotate duties among team members.